Managing medicine can be complex, More so if you take several, and treat different conditions.

 Alcohol can interact with many different kinds of medicines.
-Ask your healthcare providers or pharmacist whether it is safe to drink alcohol with any prescription or over-the-counter medicine.
+Ask your healthcare providers or pharmacist whether it's safe to drink alcohol with any prescription or over-the-counter medicine.

-When children or grandchildren are around, keep medicine containers out of reach, particularly those that do not have childproof caps.
+When children or grandchildren are around, keep medicine containers out of reach, particularly those that don't have childproof caps.

 Never take a medicine that was prescribed for someone else.
 (See below for cautions about costs of taking medicines not intended for you.)

-If your healthcare provider has told you to discontinue a medicine, dispose of it immediately.
+If your healthcare provider has told you to stop taking a medicine, dispose of it immediately.
 (See below for disposal recommendations.)
-Do not keep it for future needs.
+Don't keep it for future needs.
 The cost of having side effects or a medicine interaction if you accidentally take that medicine would be greater than the cost of the medicine.

 Dispose of a medicine once the expiration date has passed.
-Always inquire at your pharmacy about any medicine take back programs in your city.
+Ask your pharmacist about any medicine take back programs in your city.
 If one is not available, follow any specific disposal instructions on the medicine label or patient information that accompanies the medicine.
-If no instructions are given, crush and mix medicines with coffee grounds, cat litter, or food scraps; seal them in a bag or a container (such as a margarine tub or jar) and discard them in the regular trash.
-There are some medicines that are harmful and could be fatal if accidently taken by children or anyone else.
+If no instructions are given, crush and mix medicines with coffee grounds, cat litter, or food scraps.
+Seal them in a bag or a container (such as a margarine tub or jar) and discard them in the regular trash.
+There are some medicines that are harmful and could be fatal if accidentally taken by children or anyone else.
 Opioid pain medicines should be flushed in the toilet.
 Ask your pharmacist if you are not sure how to dispose of your medicines.

-Never stop taking a medicine on your own—always get your healthcare provider's guidance.
-Some medicines must be stopped gradually to avoid complications.
+Never stop taking a medicine on your own.
+Always get your healthcare provider's guidance.
+Some medicines must be stopped gradually to prevent complications.

-If the medicine is making you feel sick or causing side effects that you find difficult to tolerate, talk to your healthcare provider about adjusting the dose or changing the medicine.
+If the medicine is making you feel sick or causing side effects that you find hard to tolerate, talk with your healthcare provider about adjusting the dose or changing the medicine.

 © 2019 Fremont Health